 If a loan defaults and we acquire a home through foreclosure or a deed-in-lieu of foreclosure, we market and sell the home through local real estate professionals.
-Our primary objectives are both to minimize the severity of
+Our primary objectives are both to minimize the severity of loss to Fannie Mae by maximizing sales prices and to stabilize neighborhoods by preventing empty homes from depressing home values.

-The continued decrease in the number of our seriously delinquent single-family loans has resulted in a reduction in the number of REO acquisitions and fewer dispositions in 2015 compared with 2014 and 2013.
+The continued decrease in the number of our seriously delinquent single-family loans has resulted in a reduction in the number of REO acquisitions in 2016 compared with 2015 and 2014.